kimx3314/GTSRB-Traffic-Sign-Recognition-Part2/README.md

 by Sean Sungil Kim

 This project is a follow-up of the GTSRB Traffic Sign Recognition Project Part I. In this project, another feature extraction method named Histogram of Oriented Gradients will be explored.
-In addition, combination of the feature extraction and feature selection/dimensionality reduction methods are analyzed.
+In addition, combinations of the feature extraction and feature selection/dimensionality reduction methods are analyzed.